Play the m6 inverted chord on piano

 The m6 chord is often used as a final minor tonic chord.
 Its inversions bring stability and color, characteristic of Brazilian music.

-m6 inverted chord diagram on piano - Bass fret 999
+Play the m6 inverted chord on the piano

 Styles